JustinNC18/harris-county-snap-participation-analysis/README.md

 Can focus where participation appears lowest

 ## 🛠 Methodology
-### 💹 ACS C17002 (125%FPL)      ➡            🏠 ACS S2201 (HH's on SNAP)         ➡          👥ACS B25010 (Avg.
-HH size)      ➡          🔎BigQuery (Data Integration)        ➡         📊 Analysis (Participation rates)
+### 💹 ACS C17002       ➡            🏠 ACS S2201          ➡          👥ACS B25010       ➡          🔎BigQuery         ➡         📊 Analysis
-The above 3 census tables were pulled into BigQuery and integrated into a table
+The above 3 census tables were pulled into BigQuery and integrated into a dataset.
+These tables bring together data on population below 125% FPL, HH's receiving SNAP and Avg.
+HH size.
+Analysis on participation rates compared to estimated eligible was mapped onto Tableau dashboard.